Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    There, you see me running an entire deployment script.
 It migrates our database on to the CI database (this is a Django only thing).
 Then, we can grab the latest migration/revision ID.
-It loops (with 1 second delay) until we receive the right data form our endpoint that matches the migration we need.
+It loops (with 1 second delay) until we receive the right data from our endpoint that matches the migration we need.
 3. Go back to our GitHub action workflow file and adjust the last run step to your need, including what secrets value to use and the Django command to run.